Consumer cultures and everyday life

 Course learning outcomes

-Engage in the current academic debates over consumer cultures and everyday life
+- Analytically engage in the current academic debates over consumer cultures and everyday life;

-Apply the understanding to real life events to analyse the impacts of consumption on the everyday life in modern societies
+- Demonstrate an awareness of the impacts of consumption on the everyday life in modern societies;

 Course co-ordinator and teachers